 Dr. Karen is certified by the American Board of Dermatology.
-She is also a Fellow of the American Academy of Dermatology, the American College of Mohs Surgery, the American College of Phlebology, the American Society of Dermatologic Surgery and the American Society for Laser Medicine & Surgery.
+She is a Fellow of the American Academy of Dermatology, the American College of Phlebology, the American Society of Dermatologic Surgery and the American Society for Laser Medicine & Surgery.
 She is affiliated with New York University Langone Medical Center, where she is a Clinical Assistant Professor of Dermatology and teaches surgery to the dermatology residents.

 In 2024, Dr. Karen was again named a "New York Super Doctor," as published in the New York Times Magazine, and a Castle Connolly "Top Doctor."
 In 2023, she was once again selected as one of New York Magazine's "Best Doctors."
 Dr. Karen has received the Surgical Attending of the Year Award from NYU's dermatology residents.
 Dr. Karen has published numerous articles and chapters in the field of dermatology, including publications in the New England Journal of Medicine, Journal of the American Academy of Dermatology, and Archives of Dermatology.
 Recently, she co-authored the Handbook of Dermatologic Surgery with her sister Dr. Elizabeth Hale and the renowned Dr. Perry Robins, which is used to train dermatology residents nationwide.
 She has appeared on television numerous times and has been quoted in many print and online publications.